Learned Sorted Table Search and Static Indexes in Small Model Space: Learning from a Static Sorted Set to Speed-Up Searching in It

-Consider a sorted table $A$ of $n$ keys, taken from a universe $U$.
-It is well known that Sorted Table Search can be phrased as Predecessor Search Problem: for a given query element $x$, return the $A[j]$ such that $A[j] \leq x < A[j+1]$.
-Kraska et al. \cite{kraska2018case} have proposed an approach that transforms such a problem into a learning-prediction one.
+Kraska et al. \cite{kraska18case} have proposed an approach that transforms the Predecessor Search problem into a learning-prediction one.
 With reference to Figure \ref{fig:Par}, the model learned from the data is used as a predictor of where a query element may be in the table.
 To fix ideas, Binary Search is then performed only on the interval returned by the model.

-We now outline the basic technique that one can use to build a model for $A$.
+We now outline the simplest technique that can be used to build a model for $A$, providing also an example.
 It relies on Linear Regression, with Mean Square Error Minimization \cite{FreedmanStat}.
-With reference to the example in Figure \ref{fig:CDF}, and assuming that one wants a linear model, i.e., $F(x)=ax+b$, Kraska et al. note that they can fit a straight line to the CDF and then use it to predict where a point $x$ may fall in terms of rank and accounting also for approximation errors.
-More in general, in order to perform a query, the model is consulted and an interval in which to search for is returned.
-Then, to fix ideas, Binary Search on that interval is performed.
-Different models may use different schemes to determine the required range, as outlined in Section \ref{sec:models}.
-The reader interested in a rigorous presentation of those ideas can consult Markus et al..
+We start with the example.
+Consider Figure \ref{fig:CDF} and the table $A$ in the caption.